toniminhkhoi/aws-iot-dashboard/hardware/README.md

 ### Wi-Fi connects but telemetry fails

 - Test `API_BASE_URL` from another device on the same network.
-- Open the backend port, `8000` by default, in the firewall or Security Group.
+- Confirm that the ALB listener is reachable and its target group is healthy.
-- Confirm that the backend listens on an interface reachable from the network.
+- Confirm that the backend Security Group allows port `8000` from the ALB Security Group.
 - If the log says `DHT20 has no valid data yet`, check DHT20 wiring and address `0x38`; telemetry is withheld until valid DHT data exists.